Go on to

 the LIVE IN STOCKHOLM ’75 CD, produced from Swedish Radio’s master

-show was also rebroadcast in January of 1976 as part of the Swedish Radio Tonkraft
+January of 1976 as part of the Swedish Radio Tonkraft

 program.
 The original producer at Radio